Galluzzo History, Family Crest & Coats of Arms

 Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Galluzzo include Galli, Gallo, Gall, Gallis, Gallelli, Gallello, Galletti, Galigai, Gallico, Galelei, Galladei, Galeota, Galizzi, Gallego, Gallini, Gallino, Gallucci, Galluccio, Galluzzi, Gallus, Galliussi, Gallozzi, Gallotti, Galloni, Gallone, Gallarini and many more.

-Another 603 words (43 lines of text) are included under the topic Early Galluzzo Notables in all our PDF Extended History products.
+Another 208 words (15 lines of text) are included under the topic Early Galluzzo Notables in all our PDF Extended History products and printed products wherever possible.

 In the immigration and passenger lists were a number of people bearing the name Galluzzo